r-a-i/mars-resin-xp-finder/README.md

 Kudos to Toby1kanobi in the anycubic owners forum for translating and cleaning up the gcode file used to switch modes in the printer

+Kudos to dxxb for starting this transition to Mars and figuring out the g-code (here)[https://github.com/dxxb/photon-resin-calibration]

+Kudos to toluse for figuring out how to hack the cbddlp files (here)[https://github.com/toluse/photon-resin-calibration]

 ---

 ![image](https://user-images.githubusercontent.com/11083514/40305776-ebbef9c6-5cf3-11e8-9763-3a95179a456c.png)
-You can find the source CAD Model that was used for this hack test [here](https://a360.co/2IDQpNy)
+You can find the source CAD Model that was used for this hack test [here](https://a360.co/2IDQpNy) and in the test_model directory.